Therapy Scholarship Program

 *Due to COVID disproportionately impacting black women and girls in a multitude of areas that impact mental health and wellbeing, BGS is currently accepting requests from individuals that identify as Black/African American, female (including pronouns she/her/hers and they/their/theirs), and current financial need for assistance with mental health therapy sessions (*currently no age restriction).

-The CMT Scholarship provides financial support for between 2-6 months of therapy sessions with a licensed mental health professional.
-Recipients have the option to work with a current licensed mental health provider, our vetted provider list, or through one of our provider partner networks such as Open Path Collective, BetterHelp & TalkSpace.
+The CMT Scholarship provides financial support for approximately two-six months of therapy sessions with a licensed mental health professional.
+Recipients have the option to work with a current licensed mental health provider, our vetted provider list, or through one of our provider partner networks such as Open Path Collective, BetterHelp, and TalkSpace.

 We do our best to respond within 3 weeks to all therapy requests.